fadymedhat/MCLNN-theano/index_generator/README.md

 #### A Balanced dataset with Augmentation

-Augmentation is a method to apply certain controlled deformations to the dataset that enhances the generalization of the model during training while still keeping the properties of the original sample to a certain extent.
+Augmentation is a method to apply certain controlled deformations to the dataset while keeping the properties of the original sample to a certain extent.
+This process enhances the generalization of a model during training.

 This is a different experiment to the ESC10 dataset in which augmentation is applied.
 In the below listings, we applied 12 augmentation variants for the ESC10 dataset.

 __NOTE:__
  Augmentation is applied on the training data only and the Dataset.hdf5 will include the original and the augmentated